Skip to main content

-The Luxembourg Science Center has teamed up with the Musée des Déchets (MuD) to present a new temporary exhibition:
+The Luxembourg Science Center has teamed up with the Luxembourg Center of Circular Economy (LCCE) to present a new temporary exhibition.

 A STORY OF TRASH: “Beyond Consumption”

-This temporary exhibition offers an interactive and engaging exploration of waste, environmental challenges, and (over)consumption.
-The importance of both biological and technological cycles will also be highlighted.
+This temporary exhibition offers an interactive and captivating journey through waste, environmental challenges, and the presentation of circular solutions.

-- In the biological cycle, organic matter can decompose and be returned to ecosystems.
+• In the biological cycle, organic matter can decompose and reintegrate into ecosystems.

-- In the technological cycle, materials are transformed, reused, or recycled.
+• In the technological cycle, materials are transformed, reused, and recycled at a high level of quality.

-Through objects, installations, and educational displays, the exhibition highlights the imbalances that arise when these cycles are disrupted or poorly managed—particularly by consumption patterns that accelerate waste production without providing for its reintegration.
-The exhibition thus invites visitors to better understand their individual role in these material flows and to consider practices that are more consistent with the functioning of biological and technical systems.
+Through objects, installations, and explanatory displays, the tour highlights the consequences of the linear design of our products, which turn into waste without planning for high-quality resource preservation.
+The exhibition thus invites visitors to better understand the impacts of this system and to consider practices that are more consistent with the functioning of biological and technical systems.

 Photos: Differdange.lu / The MuD (musée du Déchet)